l2iterative/alternative-serde0/README.md

-## Alternative serialization for RISC Zero
+## Smaller serialization for RISC Zero

 <img src="title.png" align="right" alt="a group of people in a very crowded train" width="300"/>

-:warning: This repository is now obsolete as the algorithm it uses has been challenged due to RISC Zero's another data structure, FdWriter.

-A different algorithm is currently being circulated for discussion and extra review in https://github.com/risc0/risc0/pull/1303.
+This repository implements a different algorithm for RISC Zero's serialization and has been circulated for discussion in https://github.com/risc0/risc0/pull/1303.

-### Previous readme

-This repository presents an alternative serialization for RISC Zero that handles `Vec<u8>` as well as some tuples in a more compact format.
+There is a chance that this algorithm may become the official serializer in RISC Zero, but there are issues pending to be resolved.

+In the meantime, developers can use this serializer in their own implementation for customized serialization and deserialization.

 ### Motivation